 37-3-203.
 Powers and duties -- rulemaking authority.
 (1) The board may:

-(a) adopt rules necessary or proper to carry out the requirements in Title 37, chapter 3, parts 1 through 4, and of chapters covering podiatry, acupuncture, physician assistants, nutritionists, and emergency care providers as set forth in Title 37, chapters 6, 13, 20, and 25, and 50-6-203, respectively.
+(a) adopt rules necessary or proper to carry out the requirements in this chapter and of chapters covering podiatry, physician assistants, nutritionists, and emergency care providers as set forth in Title 37, chapters 6, 20, and 25, and 50-6-203, respectively.
 Rules adopted for emergency care providers with an endorsement to provide community-integrated health care must address the scope of practice, competency requirements, and educational requirements.

 (b) hold hearings and take evidence in matters relating to the exercise and performance of the powers and duties vested in the board;